Derek Botelho

-Derek Wayne Botelho (born August 2, 1956) is a former right-handed pitcher in Major League Baseball for the Kansas City Royals and Chicago Cubs, who is currently the pitching coach for the Class A-Advanced Lynchburg Hillcats.
+Derek Wayne Botelho (born August 2, 1956) is an American former right-handed pitcher in Major League Baseball for the Kansas City Royals and Chicago Cubs, who is currently the pitching coach for the Class A-Advanced Lynchburg Hillcats.

 Career

 Botelho was drafted three times before signing with a Major League team, the first time as a 26th-round selection (555th overall) in 1974 by the Philadelphia Phillies, as a high schooler out of Boca Raton Community High School in Florida, but he did not sign, electing to play for Miami-Dade South Community College.
 He was then drafted in the fourth round (76th overall) of the secondary phase of the 1975 draft by the California Angels, but again did not sign.
 After his sophomore year of college, the Phillies again drafted him, this time in the second round (42nd overall) of the 1976 draft, after which he signed.

 After he had a solid 1978 season at AA Reading, the Phillies traded Botelho in an eight-player deal, sending him, along with Henry Mack, Jerry Martin, Ted Sizemore, and Barry Foote to the Cubs in exchange for Manny Trillo, Greg Gross, and Dave Rader.
 He pitched four games for the Cubs' AAA team in Wichita before being released.
 After being out of baseball for about a year, Botelho signed as a free agent with the Royals organization.
 In one and one-half years, he worked his way from high-A ball to the majors, debuting with Kansas City on July 18, 1982.

 Botelho's first Major League game was an impressive one.
 Starting against the Boston Red Sox at Fenway Park, Botelho pitched seven scoreless innings, allowing just three hits as the Royals blanked the Sox 9–0.
 His first strikeout victim was Jerry Remy.
 He made three more starts and one relief appearance before returning to AAA, but his career seemed to be heading in the right direction.
 He went 2–1 with a 4.13 ERA all told with the Royals.
 Unfortunately, 1983 didn't go as well for Botelho, as he stumbled to a 10–14 record and 5.42 ERA for AAA Omaha.
 The Royals decided to unload Botelho, trading him with Don Werner to the Cubs in exchange for Alan Hargesheimer just before the start of the 1984 season.